Complexity in Tame Quantum Theories: Conclusions and discussion

 Also in settings of quantum mechanics, Pfaffian functions arise naturally.
 Specifically, we showed that in a one-dimensional setting, the wave functions are, at least for simple potentials, Pfaffian functions and admit a Pfaffian complexity related to the energy level.
 While for general potentials the ground state remains Pfaffian, one has to generalize to a sharply o-minimal setting when addressing higher-level wave functions.
 Clearly, our analysis should be only seen as an initial step of implementing a new notion of complexity in quantum mechanics.
 These ideas need to be compared to existing notions of complexity in this context.
 We have made some first remarks on the relationship between Pfaffian complexity and quantum computational complexity, but hope that a more comprehensive study will be carried out in the future.
+In addition, it would be worthwhile to explore connections with sharp complexity and holography, along the lines of the notion of holographic complexity \cite{Susskind:2014rva,Brown:2015bva}.
 An intriguing facet of the Pfaffian complexity and $\sharp$complexity is that certain information about a function, such as the coefficients in a polynomial, enters the derived complexity when representing the function in a specific way.
 Here one might follow a lesson from quantum computational complexity and assert that also the coefficients in a polynomial should inherently possess a complexity and be `quantized' in an appropriate way.
 To implement this explicitly remains an interesting open problem.

 Finally, we analyzed couplings functions in a special class of quantum field theories, namely Seiberg-Witten theories, and commented on the complexity of general scattering amplitudes.
 The Seiberg-Witten example was meant to give a first indication of how Pfaffian complexity or $\sharp$complexity can be associated to an effective QFT.
 We primarily examined the gauge-coupling functions in these theories and used the fact that, due to supersymmetry constraints, they can be non-perturbatively derived from an auxiliary geometry.
 For an $\text{SU}(2)$ gauge group without hypermultiplets we found that the Pfaffian setting suffices to give a partial description, while again the use of sharply o-minimal structures becomes immediately relevant when trying to generalize further.
 Also in this example, we found that the complexity highly depends on the representation of the physical quantity, e.g.~via a choice of coordinates.
 The challenge hereby is that a focus on a single physical quantity within an effective theory might lead to a complexity that is artificially low, since it does not take into account the intricacies of the complexity minimization problem relevant when considering the full theory.